saladeira/sashimystic/README.md

 # sashimystic
-A very sashi and mystic bot!
+A very sashimi and mystic bot!

 This is something under construction, since I am still learning how to do this shit.